carpentries/carpentries.org/content/lesson-development/_index.md

 ### Target audience

 Collaborative Lesson Development Training is aimed at Carpentries community members who have an idea for a new lesson and want to begin developing it into an open source lesson website, in collaboration with others.
-The training focus on lessons for short-format training (e.g. two-day workshops), but most of the skills and principles taught apply to all curriculum designs.
+The training focuses on lessons for short-format training (e.g. two-day workshops), but most of the skills and principles taught apply to all curriculum designs.
 Trainees join in teams of two to five people, and at least one member of each team should have attended [Instructor Training](/instructor-training/).

 ### What will you learn?
 Collaborative Lesson Development Training teaches fundamental concepts, skills, and good practice in three key areas: